 Podcast Production is Easier Than YouTube

 People are far more likely to click on YouTube videos than text-based links.
 Video content tells a story.
 It packs a lot of information into one small space to create the best online video show.
 Because YouTube is visually based, it’s easy to encourage users to click on a link in your description and check out your website.
-They’ll already be looking at your video, and then they’ll start looking at all your offerings.
+They’ll already be looking at your video of the podcast, and then they’ll start looking at all your offerings.

 YouTube Attracts Hungry Content Searchers